PR0M3TH3AN/Private-Proof-Of-Reserve-Cli/README.md

 * **Base‑64 engine** – now uses `engine::general_purpose` for encoding and decoding.
 * **Optional Halo 2 backend** – design allows dropping in a different ZKP backend with Cargo `--features halo2-backend` later.

+For a more detailed plan of upcoming work, see [ROADMAP.md](ROADMAP.md).

 ---

 \## Directory layout